A History of Mastertronic

 with Mastertronic and set up a new company, Codemasters.

 In 1983-4 most computer games retailed in the UK at prices between £4.99 and £7.99.
 Retailers disliked cheaper games because they made less profit and the public were suspicious of the quality of “budget” games (quite rightly so in the majority of cases).
 Mastertronic games were priced at £1.99.
-How could we do it?
+How could they do it?

 Budget pricing was proved to be perfectly viable provided that most titles achieved good sales, and in the fast growing market of 1984–6, at the “pocket-money” price point of £1.99, they did.